Morning Musume: 2005-2006: 7th generation

-2007: 8th Generation debut, Hitomi Yoshizawa's graduation and Miki Fujimoto's dismissal
+2007: 8th generation and expansion across Asia

 In early 2007, Morning Musume Tanjō 10nen Kinentai, a unit consisting of Kaori Iida, Natsumi Abe, Maki Goto, Risa Niigaki, and Koharu Kusumi, was created to celebrate the 10th anniversary of Morning Musume.
 They released a commemorative single called "Bokura ga Ikiru My Asia".
-The members chosen symbolize the beginning of the group; how they had five members ranging in age from 14 to 24.
-Additionally, each member was from an odd-numbered generation (Kaori Iida and Natsumi Abe from the first generation, Maki Goto from the third, Risa Niigaki from the fifth, and Koharu Kusumi from the seventh).

 On January 2, 2007, an announcement was made during Hello!
 Project's 2007 Winter concert that the group's leader at the time Hitomi Yoshizawa would leave Morning Musume on May 6, 2007, the last day of Morning Musume's 2007 spring tour.
-The concert would take place at the Saitama Super Arena in Yoshizawa's hometown.
+The concert would take place at the Saitama Super Arena in Yoshizawa's hometown.In February, the first single with the eighth generation member Aika Mitsui was released, "Egao Yes Nude".

-In February, the first single with the eighth generation member Aika Mitsui was released, "Egao Yes Nude".
-This was the first PV of Morning Musume to appear on the Dohhh!Up site (a streaming website of Hello!
-Project media).
-The single went up against tougher competition than "Aruiteru" had, only landing them a number four spot, although it sold relatively the same number of copies.
-The song has a funky, disco feel, and is highly reminiscent of some of the older songs of Morning Musume, most notably Summer Night Town.

-On the March 11, 2007, edition of the weekly TV show Hello!
-Morning, producer Tsunku revealed he would make an important announcement in the following episode.
-Several days later, on March 15, he announced that two other eighth generation members would be joining the group—Li Chun and Qian Lin, both Chinese nationals, were to join as "exchange students".
+On March 11, 2007, producer Tsunku revealed on Hello!
+Morning he would make an important announcement in the following episode.
+Several days later, on March 15, he announced that Li Chun and Qian Lin, both Chinese nationals, were to join as "exchange students" and 8th generation members.
 Tsunku stated the two new members would be an important key for their group's planned expansion into Asia and gave them the stage names "Jun Jun" and "Lin Lin" respectively.
 The two made their stage debut on May 6, at Saitama Super Arena.
 They were the first non-Japanese members of the group.
 On March 21, 2007, the group's eighth studio album, Sexy 8 Beat, was released.
-It was the first album for Aika Mitsui and the last album for Hitomi Yoshizawa and Miki Fujimoto.
-It featured the singles "Aruiteru", "Egao Yes Nude", "Sexy Boy: Soyokaze ni Yorisotte", and "Ambitious!
-Yashinteki de Ii Jan".

-On April 25, 2007, Morning Musume released their 33rd single, "Kanashimi Twilight".
-The song style was a huge departure from almost anything Morning Musume had released prior to it, displaying a loud, rock arrangement and the angriest lyrics since Shabondama.
-This would be the group's last single with members Hitomi Yoshizawa and Miki Fujimoto.